Haydons Road railway station: Services

 A small number of late evening services are extended beyond St Albans City to Bedford and daytime services on Sundays are extended to Luton.

+Previously, peak time Southern services to London Bridge station was also run, but this was cut due to no new rolling stock coming in to replace the Class 455s which previously ran the service.

 Connections

 London Buses route 200 serves the station, connection to 156, 493 and N87 at Plough Lane is within walking distance of the station.